 The Dean’s Honor Society offers academic seminars, cultural activities, and international trips with a full-time Gallatin faculty member throughout the school year.
 Gallatin juniors and seniors who have a GPA of at least 3.7 are invited to apply during the Spring semester.
 Selection is based on a student's academic record, his/her demonstrated interest in global matters, and their commitment to civic engagement.
 Each year, the program changes its geographic focus and examines a different theme, and students participate in an annual travel colloquium, held during January Term or Spring Break.
-Recent destinations have included Bulgaria, where students learned about history and memory, and Ecuador, where they learned about environmental debates surrounding the Galápagos Islands.
+Recent destinations have included Austria and Czech Republic, Cyprus, Portugal, New Zealand, Iceland, France, Ecuador's Galápagos Islands, and England.